anticitizn/starstream/backend/routes.md

 RESPONSE 204

-# Set the text metadata of song
+# Set the text metadata of song with id 1

-POST /setmetadata/
+POST /setmetadata/1/
 {
-  "id": "",
   "title": "",
   "album": "",
   "artist": "",